-From alien macarons to pumpkin donuts, these Disneyland Halloween treats are spooktacularly delicious and fun to eat!
+From alien macarons to pumpkin cake pops, these Disneyland Halloween treats are spooktacularly delicious and fun to eat!
 This Disneyland Halloween food guide will tell you everything you need to know about which treats to eat and which treats are more tricks than treats!

 It took me just over two days and a lot of walking, but I did it.
 And I’m here to tell you which Disneyland Halloween food items – both Disneyland Halloween treats and drinks you have to try and which ones you can skip.

 It’s the ultimate Disneyland Halloween foodie guide with my opinions on all of it.
 Mind you, these are opinions so if someone else disagrees, that’s their right.
 We don’t all agree on food so if you think something sounds good, feel free to try it anyway even if it’s on my skip list.